Je4stine/bmi_predictor/Readme.md

 - Keep raw image data in `visual_bmi/`.
 - Keep generated crops in `visual_bmi_cropped/`.
-- Do not commit datasets, generated model files, virtual environments, or Composer `vendor/`.
+- Do not commit datasets, generated model files, or virtual environments.
 - If an image path in the CSV does not resolve, the loader searches under the dataset folder and common nested paths such as `bodyface_1to17/`.